socius-org/sentibank/CONTRIBUTION.md

 # Contribution Criteria

-We welcome new lexicons that help expand the coverage and capabilities of SentiBank.
+We welcome new lexicons that help expand the coverage and capabilities of `sentibank`.

 Contributions should meet the following criteria.